 “David is a masterful storyteller and we, along with our colleagues at HBO, are thrilled that he has decided to revisit, and enlarge, the Soprano universe in a feature film,” Toby Emmerich, chairman of Warner Bros.
 Pictures Group, said in a statement.

-Updated on March 14, 2019: Added the release date for the film.
+Updated on April 24, 2019: Added the new release date for the film.

 - The 40 best HBO series streaming right now

 - The Batman and Sopranos prequel movie get new release dates

 - The best ’90s movies to stream right now

 - The 16 best shows on HBO Max right now

 - The 50 best movies on Amazon Prime right now